 - Smooth cauterized edges contribute significantly to enhanced performance of these constructs in-vivo.

-Additional conversion processes also provide for integration of multiple material forms, including medical textile and non-woven material combinations, such as nitinol wire, electrospun materials or microlayer films.
+Additional conversion processes can also enable integration of multiple material forms, including medical textile and non-woven material combinations, such as nitinol wire, electrospun materials or microlayer films.
 Conveyor ovens for controlled drying, lamination, bonding and suturing are employed to create truly unique design solutions for complex components and finished devices.

 Aran Biomedical possesses in house yarn preparation and processing capabilities.
 The yarn can be split, twisted, warped and heat set, to achieve the desired final product requirements and specifications.
 This equipment and skill set in house facilitates short lead times for customers from receipt of yarn to initial prototype development.